rdmorganiser/rdmo-docs/docs/plugins/index.md

 ]
 ```

-Please refer to <https://github.com/rdmorganiser/rdmo/blob/master/rdmo/projects/exports.py> for the default project export plugins and code examples.
-The code which uses the plugin is located in <https://github.com/rdmorganiser/rdmo/blob/master/rdmo/projects/views.py> (`ProjectExportView`).

 ## Project import plugins

 Similarly, custom project imports can be created implementing a class inheriting from `rdmo.projects.imports.Import`.
 They can be used to import project data from files which are uploaded by the user.